Stripe revenue recognition, handled inside the close◆

 - Deferred revenue schedule

-- Summarized journal entries in QBO
+- Summarized journal entries in QuickBooks

 - Payouts tied to the bank